BACK TO INDEX

 Conference articles

 1. D. Angeli and E.D.
 Sontag.
 A note on multistability and monotone I/O systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Maui, Dec.
 2003, IEEE Publications, 2003, pages 67-72, 2003.
-Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 2. M. Malisoff, L. Rifford, and E.D.
 Sontag.
 Remarks on input to state stabilization.
 In Proc.
 IEEE Conf.
 Decision and Control, Maui, Dec.
 2003, IEEE Publications, 2003, pages 1053-1058, 2003.
 [PDF] Keyword(s): nonlinear control, feedback stabilization.